Satyarth-Sahu17/AstraaPath/README.md

 # 🌐 **Multilingual Support (i18n)**

 AstraaPath uses **react‑i18next** for full website translation.

-And readmelingoo for translating the components and the readme.
-The core idea of using the Lingo.dev is to create a welcoming website for all the users of all types, across the borders and without the worry of language boundations.
+More can be added instantly by creating additional `JSON` files in:

 ```
-More can be added instantly by creating additional `JSON` files in:
 ```

 ### 📌 Example Translation File (`en.json`)